progressivis/progressivis/doc/custom_modules.md

 (slot_hints)=
 ### Slot Hints

-Slot hints provide a convenient syntax to adapt the behavior of slots according to parameters that we call "slot hints".
+Slot hints provide a convenient syntax to adapt the behavior of slots according to parameters.
+These are that we call "slot hints".
-In PTable slots, the hints consist of a list of column names that restrict the columns received through the slot.
+In `PTable` slots, the hints consist of a list of column names that restrict the columns received through the slot.
 Internally, this uses a PTable view.
 Creating a view can be done through a module, but the syntax is much heavier, and the performance is much worse.
 The `PTable` slot hint is so standard that its documentation string is imported in line 8 of `Max` and used in line 12.

 This slot hint is implemented in line 36 by calling `Module.filter_slot_columns`.
-The chunk returned will contain the columns specified in the slot hint (or all the columns if no slot hint is specified).
+The chunk returned will contain the columns specified in the slot hint, or all the columns if no slot hint is specified.

 In the [initial example](#quantiles-variant) of ProgressiVis, we use a `Quantiles` module where output slots can be parameterized by a quantile, such as 0.03 or 0.97.

+## Data Change Management

+In the `SimpleMax` and `Max` examples, managing created items in a table is very efficient, but deleted or updated items trigger a complete recomputation through the `reset()` method.
+Is there a better solution?
+In general, it is difficult to be definitive, but there are cases when a better answer is possible.

+The `ScalarMax` module improves the `Max` module by keeping track of the items that reach the maximum value computed so far.
+If, e.g., the values `1, 10, 100` hold the maximum value, then deleting any other value does not invalidate the running maximum value. `ScalarMax` uses the `PIntSet` data structure to efficiently keep track of these indices.
+Yet, this management adds some overhead compared to the `Max` module when data is streamed in and never modified.
+Other implementations could even maintain more sophisticated data structures, trading efficiency depending on the expected frequency of events change events.

+More work is needed to find other strategies to avoid resetting, but they will be specific to algorithms or classes of algorithms.

+(interactive_behavior)=
+## Interactive Behavior

+ProgressiVis programs can be interactive; they can react to interactions using mechanism based on the method `Module.from_input(msg: JSon)`.
+It turns out only one module class implements this mechanism in ProgressiVis, and can turn a static program into an interactive one: the `Variable`.
+For example, it can be used to provide the two parameters for a range filter, the minimum value and maximum value.
+ProgressiVis provides such a filter that takes a table in input and outputs a filtered table.
+The filter can be implemented using an interactive range filter.

+The `Variable.from_input()` method is typically called from a notebook widget, such as a range slider.
+The callback function creates a dictionary with key and values that are sent to the `Variable.from_input()` method to specify, for example, the minimum value of the range filter, as a list of column names and values.

+When the method is called, it copies the values in its output slot and notifies the scheduler that an interactive operation has been started.
+It calls the `Scheduler.from_input(mod: Module)` method.
+The scheduler changes its behavior to become interactive.

+The interactive mode of the scheduler speeds up the activity of a part of the progressive dataflow.
+It first computes the subgraph between the input modules (the ones that called `Scheduler.from_input()` and the output modules, the ones that produce an output.
+Modules have properties, called `tags` that are used to mark the "input", "source", and "visualization" modules among others.
+Other tags can be added and removed from modules if needed by a program.
+In interactive mode, the scheduler select the subgraph between the input modules and the "visualization" modules reachable from them in the dataflow graph.
+This subgraph is then run for in interacive mode for a short time (1.5 seconds) until it reverts to normal mode.
+All the other modules are then run again, such as the data input modules.

+When a program does not contain an input module, the scheduler will run it until all the modules are terminated.
+Modules blocked waiting from input from terminated modules are also terminated when they have consumed all the changed data from their input slots.
+Module termination propagate in chain, and when all the modules are terminated, the scheduler stops.

+When a program contains an input module, it means that the external world (a widget) can alway send new data in the program.
+Therefore, the scheduler cannot terminate the input modules and their dependencies and the program remain alive until the method `Scheduler.stop()` is called.

+All this mechanism is purely automatic; the only external control is based on the `Module.from_input()` method and, as it happens, is only implemented by the `Variable` module class so far.

 ## Synchronization of Modules

 When multiple modules are computing values over the same table, they may become desynchronized; some may be lagging behind due to different processing speeds.

-(interactive_behavior)=
-## Interactive Behavior

-TODO